 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
-Performance Indicators and Outcomes:
+Performance Indicators and Outcomes: 1.
+Complete the schematic design and deliverables.

-- 1. Transfer at least 10 clients from acute to sub-acute setting per quarter. - 2.
-Increase access to sub-acute services by 30%, in comparison with the same time period last year. - 3.
-60% of clients in acute setting will not exceed a length of stay of 18 months. - 4.
-Decrease length of stay by 30% for those in acute setting, in comparison to the same time period last year.
-Expansion of Substance Use Treatment Services Project Number: H-16 Expenditure Category: 1-Public Health/1.13-Substance Use Services Impacted Community: Individuals in Need of Substance Use Services Funding Amount: \$6,465,646 Project Status: Not Started This project will provide expanded capacity for residential treatment/detoxification in the Substance Use Prevention and Treatment Services (SUPT) system.
+Expansion of Substance Use Treatment Services Project Number: H-16 Expenditure Category: 1-Public Health/1.13-Substance Use Services Impacted Community: Individuals in Need of Substance Use Services Funding Amount: \$5,643,676 Project Status: In Progress This project will provide expanded capacity for residential treatment/detoxification in the Substance Use Prevention and Treatment Services (SUPT) system.
 During 2022, the County commissioned a research and development study to be conducted on the County SUPT system.
 The study identified gaps in the system, specifically citing a significant need for 140 additional residential treatment and withdrawal management (detoxification) beds to meet the community needs for service.
 Residential treatment is designed to address functional challenges related to substance use disorders and to restore, maintain, and practice interpersonal and independent living skills, along with access to community support systems.
 Services support program participants to develop, practice, and demonstrate the recovery skills needed to avoid immediate relapse and/or high-risk behaviors.
 All services are individually tailored to each participant based on their needs, and they are transitioned to lower levels of care when clinically appropriate in alignment with the statewide goal of a length of stay of 30 days or less.
 Treatment capacity has diminished as a result of the Pandemic, with 54% of behavioral health organizations having to close programs and 65% having to cancel, reschedule, or turn away patients.
 From 2020 to 2021, during the height of the Pandemic, drug overdose deaths rose by 15%.
 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
-Performance Indicators and Outcomes:

-- 1. Increase timely access to residential treatment by increasing Sacramento County substance use disorder treatment system bed capacity by 140.

-- 2. Decrease waiting time for individuals in need of residential treatment with the goal of eliminating wait time entirely.
+Performance Indicators and Outcomes: - 1.
+Increase timely access to residential treatment by increasing Sacramento County substance use disorder treatment system bed capacity by 140. - 2.
+Decrease waiting time for individuals in need of residential treatment with the goal of eliminating wait time entirely.

 Fentanyl Education and Awareness

 Project Number: H-17

 Expenditure Category: 1-Public Health/1.13-Substance Use Services

 Impacted Community: General Public

-Funding Amount: \$321,234
+Funding Amount: \$308,359

-Project Status: In Progress
+Project Status: Complete

 The purpose of this project is to develop and implement a Fentanyl Education and Awareness Campaign though Arrive Alive California (AAC) Inc. due to increased overdose deaths and fentanyl poisoning of youth in the community.
 The campaign will be directed at alerting three diverse audiences to this threat: 1) youth/young adults, 2) parents/guardians, and 3) the general public.
 AAC's programming provides an interactive experience for youth by heightening awareness and recognition that fentanyl poisoning is a real problem that affects real lives.
 Reaching the youth, parents/guardians, and general population is crucial and a robust, multi-faceted approach is required.
 AAC will facilitate the Fentanyl Education and Awareness Campaign, with subject matter experts, through active participant programing, school assemblies, classroom instruction, town hall meetings, and parent workshops.
 The Pandemic has exacerbated the fentanyl issue in the community.
 According to the CDC, fentanyl deaths are reaching staggering numbers across the country, with deaths tripling among teens in the last two years.
 In 2021, fentanyl was involved in more youth deaths than all other drug types combined.

 Use of Evidence: